gernotfeichter/alp/README.md

 # authentication flow

-> the following assumes that the user followed the standard installation method and uses alp in 'common-auth' (in linux PAM terms)
+> the following assumes that the user followed the standard installation thereby uses alp in 'common-auth' (in linux PAM terms)

 ## success case
 1. user does something on a linux machine that requires authentication, e.g. you log in to your desktop environment